Divorce and Family Law Blog

 PUJA SACHDEV | August 12, 2020 | Child Custody

-How to Request a Psychological Evaluation in Your Child Custody Case A child custody case can be emotionally challenging.
+A child custody case can be emotionally challenging.
 Both parents may believe they have the best interest of their child at heart.
 In some divorce cases, a parent may use custody as a bargaining or punishment tactic.
 Whatever the reason might be for a custody dispute, the court has one goal.
 The court seeks to… read more